NB. — vid. pag. 42

 Sourced from the Latvian National Archive Library’s collection of over 18,000 manuscripts dating from the 14th century, this book brings forgotten history back to life.

-From medieval parchment to the eve of the Great War
+From the founding crusade to the eve of the Great War

 01